2022 OFC Futsal Cup: Venue

 The matches were played at the Vodafone Arena in Suva.

 Squads

 Draw

 The draw of the tournament was held on 5 September 2022 at the OFC Home of Football in Auckland, New Zealand.
 The eight teams were drawn into two groups of four teams.
-The top two ranked teams (based of the 2019 OFC Futsal Nations Cup standings, Solomon Islands and New Zealand, were drawn into position 1 of Group A or B, and the bottom two ranked teams, FFA Presidents Five and Samoa, were drawn into position 4 of Group A or B, while the remaining teams were drawn into position 2 or 3 of Group A or B. Fiji and FFA Presidents Five were inelgible to be drawn into the same group.
+The top two ranked teams (based on the 2019 OFC Futsal Nations Cup standings, Solomon Islands and New Zealand, were drawn into position 1 of Group A or B, and the bottom two ranked teams, FFA Presidents Five and Samoa, were drawn into position 4 of Group A or B, while the remaining teams were drawn into position 2 or 3 of Group A or B. Fiji and FFA Presidents Five were ineligible to be drawn into the same group.

 Group stage

 The top two teams of each group advance to the semi-finals.
 The bottom two teams enter the 5th–8th place play-offs.

 All times are local, FJT (UTC+12).